Pr\"ufer algebraic spaces: Valuation algebraic spaces

 \subsubsection{Uniformizable SLP spaces}

+The following class of SLP's will play an important role in \cite{nag}.
 We say that an SLP space $X$ is {\em uniformizable} if the set $\eta$ of its generic points is open.
 This happens if and only if $|X|\setminus\eta$ has no unbounded generalizing sequences $x_1\prec x_2\prec\dots$.
-Equivalently, any non-generic point of $|X|$ is a specialization of a codimension one point (note that any SLP space has finitely many such points).
-A typical example of uniformizable SLP spaces are those of finite height.
-Plainly, an SLP space is uniformizable if and only if one (hence any) of its \'etale coverings is so.
-An affine SLP space $X=\Spec(A)$ is uniformizable if and only if there exists an element $\pi\in A$ such that the localization $A_\pi$ coincides with the field of fractions of $A$.
+Equivalently, any non-generic point of $|X|$ is a specialization of a codimension one point.
+Note that any SLP space has finitely many such points.
+A typical example of a uniformizable SLP space is an SLP space of finite height.
+Plainly, an SLP space is uniformizable if and only if one, and hence any, of its \'etale coverings is so.
+An affine SLP space $X=\Spec(A)$ is uniformizable if and only if there exists an element $\pi\in A$ such that the localization $A_\pi$ coincides with the total ring of fractions of $A$.
 In this case, $A_\omega=\Frac(A)$ if and only if $\omega$ is contained in all prime ideals of height one.
 If, moreover, $A$ is a valuation ring then an element $\pi$ as above is called a {\em uniformizer} (although, this contradicts the classical terminology when $A$ is a DVR).
 We will use uniformizable SLP spaces and the following uniformizability criterion in \cite{nag}.

-\begin{lem} Let $f{\colon}Y\to X$ be a finite type morphism of algebraic spaces, and $T\to X$, $\eta\to Y$ be a separated Zariski SLP diagram of $f$.
-Then $T$ is uniformizable. \end{lem} \begin{proof} The schematically dominant pro-open immersion $\eta\to T$ is of finite type, since $\eta\to Y\times_XT$ and $Y\times_XT\to T$ are so.
-Hence it is open by Proposition~\ref{factorprop}. \end{proof}
+\begin{lem} Let $f\:Y\to X$ be a finite type morphism of algebraic spaces, and $T\to X$, $\eta\to Y$ be an adic Zariski SLP diagram of $f$.
+Then $T$ is uniformizable. \end{lem} \begin{proof} The schematically dominant pro-open immersion $\eta\to T$ is of finite type, since $\eta\to Y\times_XT\to T$ are so.
+Hence it is open by Corollary~\ref{factorcor}(ii). \end{proof}

-\begin{rem} What we call here a {\em uniformizable valuation ring} $A$ (i.e. $\Spec(A)$ is uniformizable) is classically called a microbial valuation ring, and a uniformizer $\pi\in A$ is sometimes called a microbe.
-Note that $\pi$ is a uniformizer if and only if $\cap_{n\in\bfN}(\pi^n)=0$.
-The $(\pi)$-adic completion $\hatA$ does not depend on the choice of a uniformizer $\pi$ and it is the only adic completion of $A$ having injective completion homomorphism $A\to\hatA$.
+\begin{rem} (i) What we call here a {\em uniformizable valuation ring} $A$, i.e., $\Spec(A)$ is uniformizable, is sometimes called a microbial valuation ring, and a uniformizer $\pi\in A$ is sometimes called a microbe.

+(ii) Note that $\pi$ is a uniformizer if and only if $\cap_{n\in\bfN}(\pi^n)=0$.
+The $(\pi)$-adic completion $\hatA$ does not depend on the choice of a uniformizer $\pi$ and it is the only adic completion whose separated completion homomorphism $A\to\hatA$ is injective.
 So, the only valuation rings that possess a reasonable completion theory are the uniformizable valuation rings. \end{rem}